Despite a brief hiccup, a bill to allow Michigan online poker sites to compact with other states moved forward on Tuesday.

 If passed by the full Senate, the bill would allow Michigan online poker sites to compact with other states offering online poker like Nevada, New Jersey, and Pennsylvania.

-Hertel told PlayMichigan he expects the bill to pass out of committee next week.
-He then hopes its out of the Senate by the end of the month.
+Hertel told PlayMichigan last week he hopes the bill would be voted out of the Senate by the end of the month.

 Online poker, sports betting apps, and online casino could go live as soon as November.

 The Michigan Gaming Control Board is holding a public hearing on Wednesday to discuss draft rules for online gambling.
 Concurrently, the licensing process is underway.

 Each of Michigan’s 15 casino operators will have a chance to can partner with a poker brand.
 PokerStars and partypoker are among the brands coming to Michigan, with WSOP.com among the other possibilities.